 Road Type: Highway

-Large Towns/Cities en Route: Drayton Valley, Rocky Mountain House, Black Diamond
+Large Towns/Cities en Route: Drayton Valley, Rocky Mountain House, Diamond Valley

 The Cowboy Trail runs parallel to the Rockies and offers riders a chance to experience Alberta’s ranching heritage.
 The route is dotted with historical towns, rodeo grounds, and stunning views of the foothills.